top of page

 My work lies at the intersection of theoretical research and practice in clinical psychopathology and art.

-I mainly accompany people in deep psychological distress, many of whom have experienced psychic, physical or sexual violences and trauma.
+I mainly work with people in deep psychological distress, many of whom have experienced psychological, physical, or sexual violence and trauma.

-This work requires active empathy: the ability to let oneself be traversed and affected by the emotions and narratives of those I accompany, leaving inevitable traces that imprint themselves within me.
+This work requires active empathy: the capacity to let myself be traversed and affected by the emotions and narratives of those I accompany, leaving invisible traces within me.

-Both my artistic and psychological work are grounded in these shared affects.
+Both my artistic practice and my clinical work emerge from these shared affects.

-My artistic practice is rooted in psychology — two interwoven fields that mirror, traverse, and nourish one another.
+My artistic practice is rooted in psychology.
+These are two interwoven fields that mirror, traverse, and nourish one another.

 My work explores the thresholds between thought, affect, and matter, between theory and the creative gesture.